vantango/readme-generator/readme-output/readme.md

-# Burger Devourer
+# Budget Tracker
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 ## Description:
-An app that utilizes MySQL, Node, Express, and ORM to add, devour, and reorder any burger you like!
+A simple budget tracker app utilizing express and mongoose to apply online and offline functionality for a user to keep track of their budget via a downloadable progressive web application.

 ## Table of Contents
 - [Installation](#Installation)